scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/blog/an-open-letter-to-ut-austin/index.md

 If you believe, as I do, that the University of Texas at Austin is a world-class institution, then leave what makes it great in place.
 With a $20B+ endowment, this university does not need to capitulate to Trump's ideological demands and grovel for money.
 I am one tiny voice.
 I am merely a proud alumnus, not a megadonor or booster.
 I have donated to the university in the past, but if the school joins the Compact, I will withhold all further donations.
 My pride as a Longhorn will be severely diminished, but I will not be deterred by the xenophobia and prejudice that plagues the United States.
 Education is worth fighting for.

 Hook 'em and fight on!

+## Disclaimer
+The opinions and views expressed here are my own and not those of my employer or school.